Makster04/All_Machine_Learning/Key_Terms(Undone).md

 - **Hyperparameter:** A parameter set before model training that controls the learning process, such as learning rate or number of layers in a neural network.
 It is not learned from data.
 - **Polynomial:** Refer to transformations of input features into higher-degree terms (e.g., squared, cubic) to capture non-linear relationships, enhancing model flexibility for complex patterns in data.
 - **Data Leakage**: Leads to overconfident estimates of model performance during the validation and testing phases.
+- **Pipeline**: A sequential workflow that automates data preprocessing, feature engineering, model training, and evaluation, ensuring reproducibility, efficiency, and avoiding data leakage by applying transformations consistently.

 L1 metric is absolute magnitude of the weights